 Such code runs best on shared memory machines using POSIX threads for instance.
-Similar technology can in principle be used for distributed machines but is less standard (e.g. www.ipd.uka.de/JavaParty, accessed 2003).
+Similar technology can in principle be used for distributed machines but is less standard (e.g. JavaParty www page, accessed 2005).
 In addition, on distributed machines thread migration takes considerable time, so that starting threads on such machines only makes sense if they run for relatively long time (at least several seconds).